operator-framework/operator-sdk/doc/proposals/scorecard-custom-tests.md

 - \[ \] Test plan is defined
 - \[ \] Graduation criteria for dev preview, tech preview, GA
 - \[ \] User-facing documentation is created in [operator-sdk/doc][operator-sdk-doc]

-## Open Questions (optional)

-This is where to call out areas of the design that require closure before deciding to implement the design.
-For instance,
- > 1. This requires exposing previously private resources which contain sensitive information.
-Can we do this?

 ## Summary